nightmono/grid-editor/README.md

 ## Features

 - Custom width and height
-- Customisable number of cells (default 2)
+- Customisable number of cells (default is 2)
 - Customisable colors
 - Exporting to both 2D arrays and strings